opengeo-tech/GeoPicker/README.md

 # Architecture

-The repository has 3 independent npm packages, linked as [npm workspaces](https://docs.npmjs.com/cli/using-npm/workspaces) from the root `package.json`:
+The repository has 4 npm packages, linked as [npm workspaces](https://docs.npmjs.com/cli/using-npm/workspaces) from the root `package.json`:

 - `lib/` core logic defining utils and GDAL bindings
-- `cli/` standalone CLI (`cli/bin/geopicker-cli`) for dataset get/set, config validation and other side operations; declared as a dependency of `server/` and installed by npm as the `geopicker` command
+- `cli/` standalone CLI (`cli/bin/geopicker`) for dataset get/set, config validation and other side operations; declared as a dependency of `server/` and installed by npm as the `geopicker` command
 - `server/` a standard Fastify HTTP server defining routes, plugins and schemas for the API Rest endpoints
+- `benchmark/` HTTP benchmark script based on autocannon (not published), declares `server/` and `cli/` as its own dependencies; it generates its config and spawns the server by itself, run with `npm run benchmark`
 - `index.html` demo page with LeafletJs map that demostrates the usage of the API Rest endpoints

-Other folders: `docs/` extended documentation, `tests/` sample datasets and benchmarks
+Other folders: `docs/` extended documentation, `tests/` sample datasets

 # Usage